-It has often made me wonder why people do not do any strengthening for their necks.
-The neck is just like the rest of the spine and it must be stronger.
+Many people neglect their necks when they exercise, making it difficult to gain any strength in that area.
+The neck is just like the rest of the spine, and keeping it strong is important.
 After all, the average head weighs about 10-11 pounds.
-Try carrying that around all day with a weak neck and you’ll know why peoples head posture keeps going further and further forward.
-Now there is probably a stigma about not doing anything for the neck so that you don’t hurt it, but the exact opposite is true.
-If you don’t do anything to strengthen it, then you probably will end up injuring your neck.
-Also, don’t worry about looking like a linebacker in football, the chances of building a neck like that are unlikely without really trying for it.
+Try carrying that around all day with a weak neck, and you’ll know why people’s head posture is so poor.
+Some might worry that exercising the neck will hurt it, but the exact opposite is true.
+If you don’t do anything to strengthen it, you probably will end up injuring your neck.
+Also, don’t worry about looking like a linebacker in football – the chances of building a neck like that are unlikely without really trying for it.

-There are two very simple tests that you can do to be able to test out your neck strength and posture overall.
+Building strength in your neck is easier than you might think.
+There are two very simple tests that you can do to test out your neck strength and posture overall.

 - As you can see in the picture below start by lying on your back on a firm surface